httprunner/httprunner/docs/quickstart.md

 In actual scenarios, each user's `device_sn` is different, so we should parameterize the request parameters, which is also called `parameterization`.
 In the meanwhile, the `sign` field is calculated with other header fields, thus it may change significantly if any header field changes slightly.

 However, the test cases are only `YAML` documents, it is impossible to generate parameters dynamically in such text.
-Fortunately, we can combine `Python` scripts with `YAML` test cases in `ApiTestEngine`.
+Fortunately, we can combine `Python` scripts with `YAML/JSON` test cases in `ApiTestEngine`.

-To achieve this goal, we can utilize `import_module_functions` and `variable_binds` mechanisms.
+To achieve this goal, we can utilize `debugtalk.py` plugin and `variable_binds` mechanisms.

-To be specific, we can create a Python file (`examples/utils.py`) and implement the related algorithm in it.
-Since we want to import this file, so we should put a `__init__.py` in this folder to make it as a Python module.
+To be specific, we can create a Python file (`examples/debugtalk.py`) and implement the related algorithm in it.
+The `debugtalk.py` file can not only be located beside `YAML/JSON` testset file, but also can be in any upward recursive folder.
+Since we want `debugtalk.py` to be importable, we should put a `__init__.py` in its folder to make it as a Python module.

 ```python
 import hashlib